oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/14-encrypted-db-upg-conv/encrypted-db-upg-conv.md

     </copy>
     ```

-    * Since it is the first time you start the password console, AutoUpgrade asks for a password to protect the AutoUpgrade keystore.
+    * Since it is the first time you start the password loader, AutoUpgrade asks for a password to protect the AutoUpgrade keystore.
 This is not the database keystore password.
     * Use the following AutoUpgrade keystore password: *autoupgrade_4U*

     <details>